Look around you. Turn on the TV. Read the tweets.

 I don’t need to take matters into my own hands and enact vigilante justice.
 I am not the final judge or authority.
 I can live freely loving and freely forgiving.

-Sarah Evers is on staff with Cru and has given leadership to a wide variety of ministry initiatives.
+Sarah Evers is on staff with Cru and has lead a wide variety of ministry initiatives.
 Sarah is also a popular writer and conference speaker.

 © 2010, CruPress, All Rights Reserved.
 CruPress.com